 Salkantay Mountain

-As we said before, this is one of the highest mountains in the entire country, reaching about 6,264 meters above sea level, a number that can certainly already illustrate the size of the grandeur of this work of mother nature, who built it with great care. patience over thousands of years.
+As previously stated, this is one of the tallest mountains in the country, reaching around 6,264 meters above sea level, a figure that demonstrates the scale of Mother Nature’s work, which it erected with great care and patience for thousands of years.

-The Nevado Salkantay is located in the middle of the Cordillera de Vilcabamba, in the middle of the Andes, having an immense representation within the Andean culture that comes from an Inca belief, which considered this mountain as something sacred, being considered an Apus, that is, an spirit that brought protection to mountain people and nature.
+Salkantay snow-capped mountain is located in the middle of the Vilcabamba Mountain Range in the middle of the Andes, having an immense representation within the Andean culture that comes from an Inca belief, which considered this mountain as something sacred, being considered an “Apu”, that is a spirit that brought protection to mountain people and nature.

 Reaching the top of this mountain is, in fact, a feat achieved by very few people, since the adversities encountered make this achievement something close to impossible.
-Not for nothing, the name “Salkantay” means “wild mountain” in the Quechua language, which is able to demonstrate that not only the mountain but all its surroundings are truly indomitable.
+Not for nothing, the name “Salkantay” means “wild mountain” in the Quechua language, which can demonstrate that not only the mountain but all its surroundings are truly indomitable.

-A curiosity about this giant is that among the few documented people who reached the top of Salkantay are two Swiss, namely Bronimann and Marx, in addition, around the end of the 1970s, Consuelo Bonadiel, a woman of Italian origin, was the first to conquer the challenge of reaching the summit of this mountain.
+A curious fact about this giant is that among the few documented people who reached the top of Salkantay are two Swissmen, namely Bronimann, and Marx, in addition, around the end of the 1970s, Consuelo Bonadiel, a woman of Italian origin, was the first to conquer the summit of this mountain.

 Humantay Lake

 This is the first attraction faced by brave hikers along the Salkantay Trail.
-The Laguna Humantay, without a doubt, is a gem found amid the challenges imposed by nature to reach it.
+The Humantay Lake, without a doubt, is a gem found amid the challenges imposed by nature to reach it.
 And we’re not exaggerating in treating her that way!

-This lagoon is located at the foot of the Nevado Salkantay and is a fascinating body of water in the heights of the Peruvian Andes.
-The waters of Laguna Humantay have a very authentic color, an intense turquoise blue, which is caused by the concentration of microalgae and minerals in their composition.
+This lagoon is located at the foot of the Salkantay and is a fascinating waterbody in the heights of the Peruvian Andes.
+The waters of Humantay Lake have a very authentic color, and an intense turquoise blue, which is caused by the concentration of microalgae and minerals in their composition.

 To get there, it is necessary to face about 2 hours of walking from the starting point of the trail, in the city of Soraypampa.
 The attraction is located at 4,200 meters above sea level on a steep path, but all the effort put in to get there is rewarded since this work of nature makes the whole scenario something out of this world.